 We believe that a large part of our nation’s economic success can be attributed to a sound STEM education.
 Unless adequately equipped in these areas, our children will have fewer and fewer opportunities in the increasingly competitive and technology-driven global job market.

 Fortunately, many organizations, schools, networks, and education leaders are making great strides in the areas of student assessment, academic excellence, STEM instruction, and expanded opportunities.
-Focusing on international achievement, school leaders, and character formation, our K12 Education Program works with organizations, including those below, to prepare the rising generation to meet future opportunities and challenges.
+Focusing on international achievement, school leaders, and character formation, our Education & Character Program works with organizations, including those below, to prepare the rising generation to meet future opportunities and challenges.